How to install Cozystack in Hetzner

 Note that Talm has a built-in preset for Cozystack, which we use with --preset cozystack:

-mkdir -p hetzner
+mkdir -p hetzner-cluster

-cd hetzner
+cd hetzner-cluster

-talm init --preset cozystack
+talm init --preset cozystack --name hetzner

 3. Edit values.yaml, modifying the following values: